Managing flood irrigation

 Flood irrigation has long been part of SRP’s history and is an efficient way to get water to plants in your yard.
-It’s also a great way to grow large canopy trees that can absorb carbon dioxide and provide shade, reducing the heat island effect.
-It is important to use this precious resource wisely and avoid wasting the water.
+It’s also a great way to grow large canopy trees that can absorb carbon dioxide and provide shade, reducing the urban heat island effect.
+It is important to use this precious resource wisely and avoid wasting water.

 Benefits of irrigation

 The healthy trees and vegetation in flood-irrigated areas result in many benefits:

 - Flood irrigation contributes to more robust root systems by storing water deeper in the soil for longer periods of time.
 This allows vegetation to draw water stored in the soil over time and avoids the need for frequent watering, ultimately helping protect the vegetation from drought.